linode/docs/docs/web-servers/apache/how-to-install-and-configure-fastcgi-and-php-fpm-on-centos-8/index.md

 1. Complete the steps in the [How to Install a LAMP Stack on CentOS 8](/docs/web-servers/lamp/how-to-install-a-lamp-stack-on-centos-8/) guide.
 After completing the LAMP stack guide, you should have an Apache virtual hosts configuration for your own website.
 This guide will continue to refer to the site as `example.com`.

     {{< note >}}
-This guide's examples will use PHP version 7.3.
+This guide's examples will use PHP version 7.2.
+By default, PHP 7.2 is available for installation from the default CentOS 8 repositories.
 When running commands related to PHP, ensure you replace any version numbers with your own system's PHP version.
     {{</ note >}}

 ## Install mod_fcgid and PHP-FPM